 Getting found with hashtags; creating eye-catching tweets; providing tools and incentives to interact… none of these things compare to creating a truly compelling message.
 If your tweet is dull, contrived or uninspired then nobody will engage with it no matter how you skin it up.

 2. Get your timing right

-To paraphrase it… Use your noggin.
-Get a good foundation knowledge of Twitter (including what makes it different from other networks), throw in some consideration for your market, add a twist of competitive strategy and top off with copious amounts of common sense.
+Use your noggin.
+Get a good foundation knowledge of Twitter (including what makes it different from other networks), throw in some consideration for your market, add a twist of competitive strategy and top it all off with copious amounts of common sense.

 Don’t get me wrong: Chasing brand awareness for a coffee shop by tweeting at 1.30am isn’t a bad thing.
 No time is a bad time to tweet so long as you’re aware of what you can realistically achieve.
 But to simplify any more than that is to do an injustice to your own efforts.

 Certain times will be better for certain types of customer; certain times will be better for certain types of content; certain times will be more or less competitive But there’s no golden rule.
 There’s just your own logic, so make sure it holds up!
-And if you don’t feel qualified or prepared to make those judgments, contact a good digital marketing agency who can help… [ahem]
+And if you don’t feel qualified or prepared to make those judgments, talk to our experts.

 3. Stop reading lists of Twitter tips, you big wimp!

 Oh, you’re still here.
 Sorry about calling you a wimp.

 But the thing is, if you need to read endless lists of tips that tell you how to have a voice, how to be unique and interesting, then you probably shouldn’t have a Twitter account.
 Twitter is about putting yourself out there and nurturing relationships… so being a Nervous Nelly won’t get you very far.